-- 56. (1) The Council may make rules relating to - - (a) the conduct of the business and the procedures at meetings of the Council, and the manner in which minutes of such meetings must be kept; - (b) the manner in which contracts must be entered into on behalf of the Council, the handling of funds and the bookkeeping of the Council; - (c) the duties and conditions of service of the registrar and other employees of the Council; - (d) the forms to be completed and the documents to be submitted by any applicant in terms of this Act; - (e) the returns and information to be furnished to the Council by any registered person; - (f) what constitutes good professional practice for the professions to which this Act applies, and any other matter that the Council considers expedient or necessary to make rules on, in order to achieve its objects and to perform its duties and functions in terms of this Act.
+- 67. (1) The Council may make rules relating to - - (a) the conduct of the business and the procedure at meetings of the Council, and the manner in which minutes of such meetings must be kept; - (b) the manner in which contracts must be entered into on behalf of the Council, the handling of funds and the bookkeeping of the Council; - (c) the duties and conditions of service of the registrar and other employees of the Council; - (d) the forms to be completed and the documents to be submitted by any applicant in terms of this Act; - (e) the returns and information to be furnished by any person registered in terms of this Act; - (f) what constitutes good pharmacy practice and professional practice for the professions to which this Act applies, and any other matter that the Council considers expedient or necessary to make rules on, in order to achieve its objects and perform its functions in terms of this Act.

-- (2) The president must publish the rules made in terms of subsection (1) by notice in the Gazette. - (3) A rule made by the Council in terms of subsection (1) will not be of force and effect until published in the Gazette in terms of subsection (2).
+(2) The president must publish the rules made in terms of subsection (1) by notice in the Gazette.

+(3) A rule made by the Council in terms of subsection (1) will not be of force and effect until published in the Gazette in terms of subsection (2).